phongduong/my-portfolio/data/about.md

 As a part of my learning process, I want to share my knowledge.

 - I create [this blog](http://phongduong.dev/blog) to share writing tutorials.
 I write about different topics, mostly in web development.
 There are some posts I share personal things like lessons I learned in my life or I goals I set for myself.
 - I create [a Youtube channel](https://www.youtube.com/channel/UCXykqt3V2-9bYXKWZRcH0rA) to share tutorial videos.
-I also live stream while I am learning and coding here.
+- I stream while I am learning and creating on [Twitch](https://www.twitch.tv/koogio)
 - I create [a weekly newsletter](https://koogio.substack.com/) to share useful content that I consume every week.
 It sometimes includes my videos and blog posts.
 I send it out every Saturday.